BeTomorrow/micro-observables/README.md

 ## Using micro-observables with React

-Micro-observables works well with React and can be used to replace state-management libraries such as Redux or MobX.
-It allows to easily keep components in sync with shared state by storing state-values into observables.
+Micro-observables works great with React and can be used to replace state-management libraries such as Redux or MobX.
+It allows to easily keep components in sync with shared state by storing pieces of state into observables.
 The `useObservable()` and `useComputedObservable()` hooks are used to access these values from a component.

 ### Obligatory TodoList example